OCAP2/OCAP/README.md

 ### -- Units in Mission --

-- OCAP2 tracks players, AI, and vehicles in a mission.
+- OCAP tracks players, AI, and vehicles in a mission.
 - Group names and roles a player was slotted as are displayed during playback.
 - Players will remain in the list only while they're connected.
 - Vehicles will show who is crewing them, if anyone.